-Dress code: Please note: OUR DRESS CODE IS NOT A SUGESTION.
+Dress code: Please note: OUR DRESS CODE IS NOT A SUGGESTION.
 IT IS A REQUIREMENT.

-- Mission House - T-shirts or tank tops (no inappropriate slogans, please) - Shorts, sweatpants, pajama pants, jeans, leggings etc - Church (Sunday service & Tuesday night service) - Ladies dresses or skirts (at least knee length) - Men long pants, collared shirts and shoes (no flip flops) - Trip to town - Ladies skirts or pants - Men pants or cargo shorts (no athletic shorts) - Family Night - Long pants, jeans or khakis - Working in the community(VBS, Learning Center, Filters, Adobe, Latrines, Pilas, etc) - Long pants, capris or cargo shorts, shirt (no tank tops) and closed toe shoes.
-NO shorts for ladies(unless they are cargo shorts) and NO sandals - Sports Camp - Pants, sweatpants or basketball shorts (knee length) - Clinic - Pants or skirts for spiritual care.
-We have scrubs for dental or medical.
-NO sandals.
+- Mission House - T-shirts or tank tops (no inappropriate slogans, please) - Shorts, sweatpants, pajama pants, jeans, leggings etc - Church - Ladies dresses with sleeves or skirts (at least knee length) - Men long pants, collared shirts and shoes (no flip flops) - Trip to town - Ladies skirts or pants - Men pants or cargo shorts (no athletic shorts) - Family Night - Same as church as these 2 activities are combined now. - Working in the community(VBS, Learning Center, Filters, Adobe, Latrines, Pilas, etc) - Ladies long pants or capris NO SHORTS, shirt (no tank tops) and closed toe shoes (no sandals on construction projects or filters). - Men Long pants or cargo shorts, shirt (no tank tops) and closed toe shoes (no sandals on construction projects or filters).